-- 6. For the purposes of these Rules each insurance licensee will fall under one of the following categories: - (a) Category 1 Commercial Life Insurers a long-term insurer with any element of unrelated party business; - (b) Category 2 Commercial Life Reinsurers a long-term reinsurer with any element of unrelated party business; - (c) Category 3 Commercial General Insurers a general insurer with an element of unrelated party business; - (d) Category 4 Commercial General Reinsurers a general reinsurer providing reinsurance to a commercial insurer, whether or not part of the same group, and with no direct business; - (e) Category 5 Captive (Re)insurers a life or general insurance or reinsurance entity created and owned, directly or indirectly, by one or more industrial, commercial or financial entities or associations, the purpose of which is to provide insurance or reinsurance cover for risks (other than commercial insurance risks) of the entity or entities to which it belongs, or for entities connected to those entities; and
+- (1) The Insurance Business (Solvency) Rules 2021 replace The Insurance Business (Solvency) Rules 2015. - (2) The Commission may in its absolute discretion, by written notice to a licensee, exclude or modify the application of any provision of these Rules. - (3) The Commission may issue supplementary guidance regarding the standards of conduct and practice expected in relation to any aspect of the regulatory framework.
+Such guidance will not constitute rules of the Commission. - (4) For the purposes of these Rules each insurance licensee will fall under one of the following categories - (a) Category 1 Commercial Life Insurers a long-term insurer with any element of unrelated party business; - (b) Category 2 Commercial Life Reinsurers a long-term reinsurer with any element of unrelated party business;

+- (c) Category 3 Commercial General Insurers a general insurer with any element of unrelated party business; - (d) Category 4 Commercial General Reinsurers a general reinsurer providing reinsurance to a commercial insurer, whether or not part of the same group, and with no direct business; - (e) Category 5 Captive (Re)insurers a life or general insurance or reinsurance entity created and owned, directly or indirectly, by one or more industrial, commercial, or financial entities or associations the purpose of which is to provide insurance or reinsurance cover for risks, other than commercial risks, of the entity or entities to which it belongs, or for entities connected to those entities; and - (f) Category 6 Special Purpose Entities - (i) Special Purpose Insurers, as defined under the Insurance Business Rules; or - (ii) entities that the Commission agrees, in writing, may fall into this category.

-(f) Category 6 - Special Purpose Entities - entities that the Commission agrees in writing may fall into this category.
-This is primarily intended for insurer's whose underwriting and counterparty credit risk are effectively eliminated - examples of these would include transformer cells, fully collateralised catastrophe cells, ILS cells and fully funded entities.
+Category 6 is primarily intended for insurers whose underwriting and counterparty Credit risk are effectively eliminated.

+Examples of these would include transformer cells, fully collateralised catastrophe cells, ILS cells, and fully funded entities.

-In the case of a Protected Cell Company ("PCC"), each cell and the core should be allocated to one of the above categories.
+(5) In the case of a Protected Cell Company ("PCC"), each cell and the core must be allocated to one of the above categories.

-7. In the event an insurer does not fit any of the precise definitions above, the insurer should contact the Commission to agree the appropriate category to be used.
+Where an insurer does not fit any of the precise definitions above, they should contact the Commission to agree the appropriate category to be used.
 The Commission will deal with such requests on a case by case basis, with a key determinant being the consideration of risk to unrelated parties.